leon-thomm/Ryven/docs/README.md

 Simply use `export_nodes()` to define the nodes you want to expose to Ryven.
 And don't forget to import `NENV`.

+> [!ATTENTION]
+> `export_nodes()` expects an unpacked tuple of arguments, so writing `export_nodes(MyNode)` will not work, instead write `export_nodes(MyNode, )`.

 After importing the nodes package in Ryven, it looks like this:

 <center><img src="./images/mypackage_flow.png" style="max-width: 800px" /></center>

+### Further Features

+There are a few more features for which you can find instructions in the [ryvencore-qt docs](https://leon-thomm.github.io/ryvencore-qt/#/features).

+#### Special Actions

+For example: you can use a node's `special_actions` dict to easily add dynamic right-click operations to your nodes which you can change at any time.
+Almost all of the example nodes make use of this feature, it's super useful.

 ### Custom Widgets